fabriziodebortoli/mean2-starter/README.md

 # MEAN (MongoDB, EspressJS, Angular2, NodeJS) Stack Starter pack
-A starter application for a MEAN Stack application.
+A starter application for a MEAN Stack application with Material Design components

 ## Installation
 1. Download the repository